LaserFR/LaserFR/README.md

 ### 3.2 Genenerate laser images

-Based on the parameters of the targeted camera and the infrared laser used, generate laser images under different laser powers.
+Based on the parameters of the targeted camera and the infrared laser used, laser images can be generated under different laser powers.

    - Implementation of Section 5.1 and achieved in `laser_generation.py`.